The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 While the Wildcats and other big fives fight to dominate the land, here come the kings of the African skies, the Birds.

-Wildlife views could not be to your taste while on safari.
+Wildlife sightings may not be to your taste on safari.
 Maybe you don’t like to see the lion killing the innocent antelope, though it is the law of nature.

-Ngorongoro Crater offers you the other best option to enjoy your trip in Tanzania.
+Ngorongoro Crater offers another excellent option for enjoying your trip to Tanzania.

 With over 500 bird species, you can spend a whole day watching and listening to different sounds of birds within the crater rim.